-Parents are welcome to stay and work alongside their students, gaining a deeper understanding of the classical model.
-They are also welcome to drop off their children, and only attend community days during learning celebrations or other campus events.
+Parents are welcome to drop off their children, and only attend community days during learning celebrations or other campus events.
 We cultivate an atmosphere of collaboration and service.
 Academic Mentors serve to mentor parents and students alike.
 Older students are encouraged to serve as mentors to younger students and given opportunities to do so throughout the year.

 Benefits and Services